sam-wright-1/personal-finance-automation/README.md

 * `lib/main.py` puts everything together (takes data from lib/import, compares it to google sheets, inserts data into google sheets, then runs airbyte to push that data to postgres, then runs the sql commands in postgres to transform the data).
 * `lib/creds` holds credentials to access google sheets through python
 * `postgres` holds dockerfile for postgres container
+* `Dockerfile` used to create the python container to run `main.py` (easy to build and run by using docker build and docker run without having to setup your own python env)

 # Requirements
 * Python Installation